mysticswap/mystic-unity-sdk/docs/UnitySDK-Structure-Documentation.md

 4. Import **All** items<br>
 ![Import All Items](assets/images/Tutorial_Installation_3.png "Import All Items")
 5. Click **Import**
-> At this point, Unity compiler will show the error, an external package need to be installed.
+> At this point, Unity compiler will show the error, an external package named *newtonsoft.json* need to be installed. <br>
+> ***newtonsoft.json*** is an utility package for processing json text into another data type and vice versa.

 > *coming soon to install this external package on MysticSDK Manager Tools*